How to Grow an Isopod Colony Quickly

 Avoid Frequent Disturbance

-Our guide on when to split an isopod colony explains when this should be done.
+See when to split an isopod colony for guidance.

 Final Thoughts